shopware5/devdocs/source/developers-guide/event-guide/index.md

 ```

 In this example a list of articles for a given category has been loaded.
 The `CATEGORY_ARTICLES` event would allow you
-to modify this list and return a modifed set with your subscriber:
+to modify this list and return a modified set with your subscriber:

 ```
 public function myEventSubscriber(\Enlight_Event_EventArgs $args)